-There are many valid reasons why teachers are flipping their classrooms.
+There are many valid reasons why teachers are flipping classrooms.
 Flipping is a proven pedagogy, not a gimmick or just the latest buzz word.

 A possible answer